Sm0oked/Rogue-DT-Smoke_test/README.md

 ## Credits

-Created and maintained by the Diablo IV scripting community.
+Created and maintained by Smoke